mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/FAQ/index.md

 #### Is MAMP compatible with Mac OS X 10.11 (El Capitan)?

+Yes, MAMP is compatible with Mac OS X 10.11.

+---

+#### Is MAMP compatible with Mac OS X 10.13 (High Sierra)?

-Yes, MAMP is indeed compatible with Mac OS X 10.11 (El Capitan).
+Yes, MAMP is compatible with Mac OS X 10.13.

 ---